George Mallory: Wales

 On 14 September 1907, Mallory accomplished his first two climbs in Wales: North Gully and North Buttress on Tryfan.

 On 18 September, Mallory, Keynes, and Wilson climbed Terminal Arête, on Lliwedd's East Buttress, and inadvertently dislodged a large rock when finishing their climb.

-Much to their consternation, the rock almost hit James Thomson and partner E.S.
+Much to their dismay, the rock almost hit James Thomson and partner E.S.
 Reynolds as they climbed below on a new route, which they aptly named Avalanche Route.

-On Craig yr Ysfa, the triad climbed two routes: Great Gully, at 223 m, and Amphitheatre Buttress, at 293 m, both graded about 5.5.
+On Craig yr Ysfa, the trio climbed two routes: Great Gully, at 223 m, and Amphitheatre Buttress, at 293 m, both graded about 5.5.

 Mallory returned to Snowdonia in August 1908, accompanied by his brother, Trafford.

 Mallory, climbing solo, established the first ascent of The Slab Climb on the East Buttress of Lliwedd, now known as Mallory's Slab, at 67 m, and graded 5.5.

 The ascent of The Slab Climb occurred due to Mallory scaling it to retrieve his pipe, which he had left behind on a ledge known as Bowling Green.

 In April 1909, Mallory and Geoffrey Winthrop Young journeyed to Pen-y-Pass.

 On the cliffs of Craig yr Ysfa, Mallory and Young established three new ascents and climbed The Slab Climb (Mallory's Slab) on the East Buttress of Lliwedd, which Young described as "The hardest rocks I have done."

 In September 1911, Mallory and his sister Mary were joined by Harold Porter, Mallory's climbing partner, and stayed at the Snowdon Ranger Inn on the shore of Llyn Cwellyn.

 Mallory and Porter pioneered new routes that elevated Mallory to the pinnacle of British climbing.

 On Y Garn, with Porter leading Mallory on the crux, they ascended a new route, now known as Mallory's Ridge, at 120 m, graded 5.9–5.10a.

 This route defeated James Thomson in 1910, who abandoned it on the most challenging pitch, a sixty-foot segment of vertical rock.